optimode/php/README.md

 # PHP Docker Images
-## It is currently still a very rudimentary project.
+## It is currently still a very rudimentary project, barely tested.

+## !!!
+Use at your own risk !!!

 Docker images built on top of the [official PHP images](https://hub.docker.com/r/_/php/) with the addition of some common and useful extensions, installed with [mlocati/docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer).